TEFL Toulouse FAQ

 Jonathan Davies the course director and founder of TEFL Toulouse still works on every TEFL course we offer.

-12 years of experience – over 850 people trained – and counting!
+TEFL Toulouse – 14 years of experience – over 1000 people trained – and counting!

-Small groups – never more than 14 people and usually around 8 on each course
+Small groups – means more tutor / trainee contact time – usually around 6 of you on each course

 No hidden charges for accommodation.
 Most TEFL courses make extra money out of your accommodation.
 We don’t make a penny, which keeps your accommodation fees low.
-You just pay the landlord directly what he or she is charging.
+You just pay our trusted landlords directly, whatever fee we / they quoted to you.

 We offer job guidance for life